-Figure 106.
-A Vista tank bolted to a skid in four places for shipment.
-(Manual unit shown for illustration purposes.)
+Figure 108.
+The tank is bolted to skid in four places for shipment (manual unit shown for illustration purposes).

 Before energizing the switchgear, replace the shipping covers on all bushings and bushing wells with elbows or insulated protective caps.

 Failure to replace the shipping covers on all bushings with elbows or insulated protective can result in a flashover and serious personal injury or death.